marcelomijas/econometrics-cheatsheet/README.md

 :globe_with_meridians: Do you want to translate any of these cheat sheets to your language?
 Open an issue and I will provide instructions.

+:printer: If you want to print them two-sided, select the flip on short edge option on your printer.

 ## Download links

 | Econometrics | PDF | TeX |